MihanN1/MernChat/README.md

 ## 5. Reporting

-Users can report issues or abusive behavior via the repository's issue tracker.
+Users can report issues or abusive behavior via the repository's issue tracker, **BUT** reporting via the web application itself will be added later.

 ## 6. Enforcement